91˛Öżâ

 How Media Works

-Everyone’s influenced by media, so it is important to know how media works to deliver meaning.
-This colloquium will focus on media of the twentieth century with an emphasis on film, music, and art.
-We will view, listen to, read about, discuss, analyze, and critique popular media’s design, mechanics, aesthetics, and effects.
-Expect several types of essays, projects, and presentations as well as student-guided discussions and group activities.
-The core texts are listed below.
-This colloquium will also invest time directly experiencing creative works of cinema, art, and music.
+Everyone is influenced by media, so it is important to know how media works to deliver meaning and extend human experience and understanding.
+This colloquium will explore the nature of media and focus on entertainment and informational media types with an emphasis on film, music, and art.
+We will view, listen to, read about, experience, analyze, write about, and critique popular media to recognize patterns, both contemporary and historic, in its design, mechanics, aesthetics, and effects.

 Texts for Fall: